semih-guncer/JsNet/README.md

 # JsNet
-Easy way to use js libraries with Asp.Net
+Easy way to use JavaScript libraries on Asp.Net

 Create object on c#
 and fill properties.